ucamrl/xrlflow/README.md

 Note that, **check installation** by 'import taso' after built.

-### Installing XFLOWRL
+### Installing XRLFLOW

-The installation of XFLOWRL is very similar to that of TASO.
+The installation of XRLFLOW is very similar to that of TASO.
 First, make sure the environment variables are set:

 ```bash